Quick Start

 Step 3: Install Higress

-If you’d like to enable the built-in o11y suite, please refer to the Deploy by Helm document.
+If you want to enable the built-in observability suite, please refer to the Deployment documentation.

-After installation, you can access Higress Gateway in the local cluster via port 80 and 443.
+After installation, you can access the Higress Gateway in the local cluster through local ports 80 and 443.

-Note: If you are using a pre-existed local K8s cluster, you may need to use the command below to forward ports out of the cluster, and try the local ports later.
+Note: If you are using an existing local K8s cluster, you may need to execute the command below to map the ports from the K8s cluster, and then try accessing the local ports.

 Stage 2: Configuration

-Assuming that there is already a service named “foo” deployed in the default namespace, we’d like to create a route, forwarding http://foo.bar.com/foo requests to this service.
+Assume that a service named foo has already been deployed in the default namespace, and we want to create a route corresponding to http://foo.bar.com/foo pointing to this service.

-You can use the following YAML to create this test service if needed.
+If needed, you can use the YAML below to create the corresponding test service.

-Click “Domain Management” on the navigation bar left.
-Click “Create Domain” button.
-Then fill the form according to the image below and click “Confirm” button.
+Click on “Domain Management” in the navigation bar on the left, then click the “Create Domain” button on the right side of the page.
+Fill in the form according to the image below and click the “Confirm” button.

-Click “Route Management” on the navigation bar left.
-Click “Create Route” button.
-Then fill the form according to the image below and click “Confirm” button.
+Click on “Route Management” in the navigation bar on the left, then click the “Create Route” button on the right side of the page.
+Fill in the form according to the image below and click the “Confirm” button.

-Use the YAML below to create the test route we need.
+Use the YAML below to create the route configuration we need.

-Use the following command to check whether the test route works properly:
+Execute the following command to verify that the test route works properly:

 Stage 1: Installation